-Oak Openings Preserve: 60 tags requested
+Oak Openings Preserve: 40 tags requested

-Following five years of culling efforts at Oak Openings Preserve, Metroparks staff have observed measurable declines in overwinter browse damage and an increase in foliar cover of deer-sensitive herbaceous plants within the park.
-Based on results from the overwinter browse damage assessment described in Attachment B, the amount of observed heavy to severe browse damage of oak seedlings at this park declined from a high of 66% in 2015 to 4% in 2020.
-The figure below summarizes results collected from permanent 500m2 vegetation monitoring plots at Oak Openings Preserve showing an increase in percent cover of deer-sensitive herbaceous plant species as measured within 8 randomly selected oak woodland areas within the park (see Abella et al. 2020).
+Following six years of culling efforts at Oak Openings Preserve, Metroparks staff and researchers have observed measurable declines in overwinter browse damage and an increase in foliar cover of deer-sensitive herbaceous plants within the park (Abella et al. 2022).
+Based on results from the overwinter browse damage assessment described in Attachment B, the amount of observed heavy to severe browse damage of oak seedlings at this park declined from a high of 66% in 2015 to 0% in 2021.
+The figure below summarizes results collected from permanent 500m2 vegetation monitoring plots at Oak Openings Preserve showing an increase in percent cover of deer-sensitive herbaceous plant species as measured within 8 randomly selected oak woodland areas within the park (see Abella et al. 2022).

 Based on these collective observations, the park's deer population appears to have been reduced to levels that are ecologically sustainable, at least in the short term.

-Aerial snow count surveys conducted in February 2020 show that following the 2019-20 culling season, deer populations were reduced to within acceptable levels.
-However, based on the population model described in section II.D. (above), which takes into account anticipated population recruitment following spring fawning, fall 2020 populations are again in excess of acceptable population densities.
-The number of tags being requested (60), in combination with controlled archery hunting occurring within the park between September 2020 and January 2021, is considered sufficient to achieve population reduction objectives for the 2020-2021 season.
+Aerial snow count surveys conducted in January 2022 show that following the 2021-22 culling season, deer populations were reduced to within acceptable levels.
+However, based on the population model described in section II.D. (above), which takes into account anticipated population recruitment following spring fawning, fall 2022 populations are again in excess of acceptable population densities.
+The number of tags being requested (40), in combination with controlled archery hunting occurring within the park between September 2022 and January 2023, is considered sufficient to achieve population reduction objectives for the 2022-2023 season.

-Pearson: 15 tags requested
+Pearson: 30 tags requested

-Following initial culling at Pearson during the 2019-20 season, snow count surveys of Pearson conducted in February 2020 showed numbers slightly above desired levels.
-However, with anticipated recruitment into the population following spring fawning, additional reductions are needed to keep the population within the desired range.
+Following culling at Pearson during the 2021-22 season, snow count surveys of Pearson conducted in January 2022 showed numbers substantially above desired levels.
+With anticipated recruitment into the population following spring fawning, additional reductions are needed to return the population to the desired density range.
 Since the 1990s, Metroparks staff have observed a noticeable decline in deersensitive spring ephemeral wildflowers such as wild trillium, wild ginger, and cutleaved toothwort.
 Additionally, staff have observed browse lines along forested edges throughout the park.
 Metroparks established formal vegetation monitoring plots within this park in 2018.
 These plots will be used to help evaluate the effectiveness of deer management efforts within this park moving forward.

-Side Cut, Blue Grass Island & Fallen Timbers Battlefield: 50 tags requested
+Side Cut, Blue Grass Island & Fallen Timbers Battlefield:

+50 tags requested